-A great coffee shop is all about great coffee, yes?
+A great coffee shop experience is all about great coffee, yes?
 Well, yes and no. Of course, you want to be serving excellent beverages and tasty food, but how do you stand out from the crowd and make sure people choose your coffee shop over all the others?

 A great addition to your product and customer service quality is the DESIGN.